 Head of Harvard chemistry pleads not guilty to lying about ties to university in Chinese coronavirus hub (UPDATED)

 Harvard chemistry department chairman Charles Lieber has been charged with lying to the federal government about his ties to Chinese government-funded research.

 His alleged involvement centers around the founding of a $1.5 million research lab in Wuhan, China.

 The head of chemistry at Harvard has been charged for lying about ties to Chinese-funded science initiatives.

-Chairman of Harvard’s chemistry department Charles Leiber allegedly lied to both the National Institutes of Health and the Defense Department, denying his involvement in a Chinese funded program called the “Thousand Talents Program.”
+Chairman of Harvard’s chemistry department Charles Lieber allegedly lied to both the National Institutes of Health and the Defense Department, denying his involvement in a Chinese funded program called the “Thousand Talents Program.”

 According to the Washington Examiner, FBI counterintelligence official John Brown said last year that the same program “has resulted in violations of U.S. laws, including economic espionage, theft of trade secrets, and grant fraud."

 Lieber’s alleged involvement in the program involves a laboratory located in Wuhan, China.

-In addition to allegedly being paid $1.5 million to create a research laboratory at the Wuhan Institute of Technology, located in the city believed to be the source of the coronavirus outbreak, Lieber was also reportedly being paid up to $50,000 per month plus more than $150,000 per year by the Wuhan University of Technology, according to officials.
+Lieber was allegedly paid $1.5 million to create a research laboratory at the Wuhan Institute of Technology, located in the city believed to be the source of the coronavirus outbreak.
+Lieber was also reportedly being paid up to $50,000 per month plus more than $150,000 per year by the Wuhan University of Technology, according to officials.